irshadvaza/irshadvaza.tech/learning-guides/azure-ai-agent-framework/README.md

 - 20–30 minutes and a curious mind.
 That's it.

 ## 📁 About the source repository

-The code examples in this guide are based on the notebooks in [`Microsoft-Agent-Framework`](https://github.com/Sandesh-hase/Microsoft-Agent-Framework/tree/main):

 ```
 Microsoft-Agent-Framework/
 ├── 01-create_agent.ipynb                          # Your first agent